MechanicalRabbit/FunSQL.jl/docs/src/test/nodes.md

         Select(Get.person_id)
     #-> (…) |> Select(…)

-Displaying a `SQLNode` object shows how it was constructed.
+Displaying a `SQLQuery` object shows how it was constructed.

     display(q)
     #=>